bazelbuild/rules_python/docs/toolchains.md

 To run the interpreter that Bazel will use, you can use the `@rules_python//python/bin:python` target.
-This is a binary target with the executable pointing at the `python3` binary plus the relevent runfiles.
+This is a binary target with the executable pointing at the `python3` binary plus its relevent runfiles.

 ```console
 $ bazel run @rules_python//python/bin:python